hgcl/clara-le/pages/notes/process-knowledge.md

 When embracing the age of specialization and comparative advantage, many developed countries lost their process knowledge on the way.
 It was easy to deprioritize industries, but it would take a tremendous amount of time and effort to gain back their lost know-how.

-The former Intel CEO Andy Grove argues that "[the United States] broke the chain of experience that is so important in technological innovation."
+The former Intel CEO Andy Grove argues that <q>[the United States] broke the chain of experience that is so important in technological innovation.</q>

 Societies tend to innovate more and have strong technology advancements when design and manufacturing are close to each other.
 Process knowledge is key to technological advancement.